 • Fried foods

-So, does craving chocolate during pregnancy mean you’re definitely having a girl?
+So, do sweet cravings during pregnancy mean you’re definitely having a girl?
 While the myth persists, there’s no scientific evidence to back up the link between sugary foods and a female baby.

 Protein-rich, Salty, and Spicy Food Cravings: It’s a Boy